Now – $1,850 pp

 CPPFES2043 Prevent ozone depleting substance and synthetic greenhouse gas emissions

-Have a good level of fitness to be able to conduct good manual handling techniques.
-You should be able to safely pick up 20kg and conduct 10 minutes of mild continuous exercise.
+Participants must be physically able to conduct good manual handling techniques.
+You should be able to safely pick up 15-20kg and conduct 10 minutes of mild continuous exercise.

 Have a valid or the equivalent of an Australian drivers license.